-HP Velotechnik Scorpion FS
+HP Velotechnik Scorpion fs

-By Brian Zupke
+Trike Review by Brian Zupke

 When l was young.
 I thought enduring discomfort and pain while engaging in outdoor activities was a sign of coolness and masculinity.
 You know, like proudly showing off the blisters I got on my hands after swinging on the monkey bars, or backpacking in the mountains and sleeping with just a paper-thin foam pad between me and the bedrock where I’d chosen to pitch my tent.
 And then there was the time I was riding a bike with no seat (just a seat post) and a missing pedal (just a peg), and decided to try out the homemade jump ramp in the middle of our street.
 I shouted, „Hey guys, watch this!“ as l rocketed up the ramp.
 Then my foot slipped off the peg.
 Yeah. there was a landing that almost changed my future forever.
 Those were the days of being tough and cool!

 As I’ve gotten older, I’ve gotten a little wiser.
 After experiencing a few too many of those „Lets see if I can still do what I did as a kid….ooops!…ouch!!!
 Nope!“ moments, lve come to appreciate what my body has told me all along: pain and discomfort are not cool and should be avoided.
 Nevertheless, the primitive part of my brain fights against this notion and keeps telling me that without danger, there can be no adventure.

 Then I rode the Scorpion fs 26 recumbent trike from HP Velotechnik. l have discovered that one can have adventure and excitement, without risk of grievous bodily harm.
 This is one performance bike that doesn’t skimp on comfort.